You are here

 Advisors may not speak on behalf of the respondent or complainant and may not interfere in the hearing process.

-Bring notes made prior to the hearing which cover all pertinent information.
+Students are encouraged to bring notes made prior to the hearing.
 Focus on the incident at hand, and information directly applicable to the regulations in question.
 Organize notes chronologically for use as a presentation outline.

-Respondents can use this form to help prepare for a SHP.
+Respondents & Complainants can use this form to help prepare for a SHP.

 After a brief introduction of all participants, the chairperson will briefly describe the procedures.